robclark56/bitcoinPay-PHP/README.md

-# UNDER CONSTRUCTION #

 # bitcoinPay-PHP
-The files in this project will allow you to safely accept Bitcoin payments on your online store (eStore).
+The files in this project will allow you to safely accept Bitcoin payments on your online PHP-based store (eStore).

 ![bitcoinPay GIF](images/bitcoinPay_demo.gif)